c3JpbmkK/YAMLFunhouse/README.md

 |-------------------	|:------:	|:-------:	|-----------------------------------------------	|
 | high_availability 	|  bool  	|  false  	| Join additional nodes to the control plane    	|
 | cni_plugin        	| string 	|         	| Use a different CNI plugin (default is Weave) 	|

+## Upcoming (maybe)

+* Break roles/kubernetes into playbooks.
+Why?
+Its not really a role, its just playbooks put together into the tasks folder
+* Automated loadbalancer node configuration
+* Automated VM provisioning